Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 At this stage, however, we are not yet sure if Lindsay is a Scottish company (although the name implies it may be), or that the ship was built in Scotland (although it is very likely, given the prominence of Scottish shipbuilding at the time) - but the name is encouraging !

 The banking firm now known as HSBC was founded by Scot Thomas Sutherland as the Hongkong and Shanghai Banking Corporation.
-He was then working for the Peninsular and Oriental Steam Navigation Company, and realised that there was considerable demand for local banking facilities in Hong Kong and on the China coast and he helped to establish the bank which opened in Hong Kong in March 1865 and in Shanghai a month later.
+He was then working for the Peninsular and Oriental Steam Navigation Company, and realised that there was considerable demand for local banking facilities in Hong Kong and on the China coast.
+He helped to establish the bank which opened in Hong Kong in March 1865 and in Shanghai a month later.

-More information about the bank's early days can be found on their official history page, and a 40 page pdf on their development in Asia (and worldwide) can be found here.
-A four volume history entitled The History of The Hongkong and Shanghai Banking Corporation, by Frank H.H.
+A much larger, four volume history entitled The History of The Hongkong and Shanghai Banking Corporation, by Frank H.H.
 King, was published by Cambridge University Press between 1987 and 1991.
+Second-hand copies are sometimes available.
+The volumes are :

 James Watson worked for the Chinese Maritime Customs medical service in Newchwang (now Yingkou), and as the first Western doctor to practice in northwestern China.
 There is an article on his life here.